Taxco Guerrero Mexico Travel Guide 2023: Things To Do, Where To Stay, + More!

 Despite all odds, we arrived safely at my destination instead, my hostel, whose doors were closed (but this is for another story), and the kind driver was also making sure I was ok there.

 It was a 10 minutes ride and cost me only 25 pesos ( just more than a dollar).

 VW Beetles are a sort of icon in Taxco and you will see them constantly flitting around while you are peacefully walking, looking up, admiring the quirky town.

-During my stay, I had a few occasions where I needed a ride and of course I jumped on one of the funny beetles instead of what they call “luxury” taxi, which is nothing more than a more modern car.
+During my stay, I had a few occasions where I needed a ride, and of course, I jumped on one of the funny beetles instead of what they call a “luxury” taxi, which is nothing more than a more modern car.
 Where is the fun, otherwise?

-But I will explain more in details on separate articles.
+But I will explain more in detail in separate articles.

 Here I am going to talk about all the things you can do in Taxco.
 It’s a small place but there are so many things to do in this historic silver mining town.